Sergio-PB/artisanai-test/infrastructure/README.md

     cdk deploy
     ```
     * Note that to create the initial resources it will take several minutes.
 That's due to the CloudFront distribution, which sets up a global CDN for us.
-4. Set the backend endpoint in the frontend app

-    * While there's no static DNS, this step is required
+4. Configure a DNS record pointing to the Load Balancer public DNC

-    * Copy the `Ec2PublicEndpoint` from the outputs
+    * You can grab it from the previous step's outputs

-    * Paste it in `../artisanai-chat-widget/.env`

-    * Re-build the frontend

-    * Re-deploy (repeat step 3.)

 Note that changes to the frontend may take some time to propagate to CloudFront's CDN.\
 You either have to wait or manually invalidate the distribution.